rfhb/emamds/en/medicines/human/EPAR/pradaxa.md

 No change is needed in use of direct oral anticoagulants following EMA-funded study

 Reference Number: EMA/94424/2020

+Summary:

+No change to the conditions of use of the direct oral anticoagulants Eliquis (apixaban), Pradaxa (dabigatran etexilate) and Xarelto (rivaroxaban) is needed following a review of the results of a European study of real-world data for these medicines.

 English (EN) (160.71 KB - PDF)